zsolttabi/while-small-step/README.md

 <p>

-This project is intended to grpachically illustrate the smal-step semantics of the classic <i>While</i> language.
+This project is intended to graphically illustrate the small-step semantics of the classic <i>While</i> language.
 It only serves educational purposes.